approvals/ApprovalTests.Ruby/README.md

 Since you have not yet approved anything, the something.approved.txt file is empty.

-The contents of the two files are compared, and naturally, the approval will fail at this point.
+The contents of the two files are compared, and the approval will fail at this point.

 If the contents of the received file is to your liking, you can approve the file by overwriting the approved file with the received file.